Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can make employees uncompetitive within an organization and in the overall job market.
+Lack of personal growth could make employees less competitive and uninspiring, both within the company and the larger job market.

-- Continue Your Education: Complete additional classes, certificates or degrees programs that relate to the profession.
+- Continue Your Education: Complete additional courses, certifications, or degrees program relevant to the profession.

 Negativity

-- Refocus on Positivity: Embrace all the good aspects to the role when feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your character when feeling overwhelmed

 Overcommitting Workload

-Overcommitting can lead to burnout, mistakes, and internal discontent.
-While it’s important to put in the effort but committing to a level that goes beyond one’s capability can result in less efficiency and expected results.
+The majority of the time, commitment to too much can lead to mistakes, burnout, and internal discontent.
+While it’s necessary to work hard to the fullest extent, committing beyond one’s capabilities is likely to result in lower efficiency and expected results.

 - Practicing Time Management Techniques